Chen-Kaixiang-HuiAn/Chen-Kaixiang-HuiAn.github.io/README.md

 ![Favicon](./images/preview/preview_favicon.png)

+**After the 2.0 version update, image backgrounds are no longer used to prevent loading lag.**

 ### Homepage Button Image

 You can replace `images/homepage/homekey/homekey.png` to customize the appearance of the home button.

  ![Homekey](./images/preview/preview_homekey.png)

+**After the 2.0 version update, icon buttons are no longer used, replaced with an intuitive home button for easier visitor navigation.**

 ### Information Icons